newlifehaonan/BusinessCard/README.md

 * _Idea is provided by the courses Instructor Chandler Gegg_
 * _User Information are save in google firebase_
 * _App are only used for academic learning NOT FOR COMERCIAL BUSINESS_
+* _App are already deployed at google cloud.
+Please go to `https://businesscard-115bf.appspot.com/landingpage/dashboard` to review!_

 # Application Features